 - 8.2.
-Any disposition of property under this section is accompanied by a completed and signed MHS Asset Disposal Form (Attachment B) describing the Property to be disposed of in a commercially reasonable manner (e.g. specific description, by weight, number of pallets, or boxes, etc.).
-The Asset Disposal Form may be accessed electronically from this link (click Asset Disposal Form within the Purchasing Forms area: http://miv/Forms.aspx.
-Instructions are contained in Attachment B. - 8.3.
-Media containing confidential information is disposed of in accordance with policy PR-04 Retention and Disposal of Information. - 9.
-Use of Payment Cards12 for Procurement -

-Where MHS purchases, or requires a Workforce Member to purchase goods or services for MHS business, MHS may provide and use a Payment Card as follows:

-- 9.1.
-The Payment Card is subject to at least the following terms: - 9.1.1.
-Require interest-free payment within 30 days of a billing statement; and - 9.1.2.
-Exclude any revolving or other interest-bearing extension of credit. - 9.2.
-The Payment Card may be used for any payments consistent with this policy and MHS's accounting policies and procedures, including the purchase of fuel, repair and maintenance of vehicles owned or operated by MHS in connection with MHS business, online and other purchases where electronic payments are required by the Vendor, or purchases where the use of a Payment Card is advantageous to MHS. - 9.3.
-Payments for charges on the Cards may be made out of any authorized funds. - 9.4.
-MHS' Chief Financial Officer or designee: - 9.4.1.
-Establishes Administrative Controls13 and procedural safeguards to detect, deter, and mitigate misuse of Payment Cards ("Administrative Controls"); - 9.4.2.
-Establishes commercially reasonable and prudent spending limits for each Payment Card or groups of Payment Cards; and - 9.4.3.
-Authorizes and maintains a list of Workforce Members who may use the Payment Cards. - 9.5.
-Each Workforce Member who is authorized to use a Payment Card is fully liable for the payments of any charge made to the Card unless the Workforce Member agrees to all of the following: - 9.5.1.
-Maintain proper receipts and invoices supporting each transaction charged to the Payment Card; - 9.5.2.
-At the beginning of each billing cycle for the Payment Card, present the receipts to the MHS Director of Disbursements; and - 9.5.3.
+Any disposition of Property under this section is accompanied by a completed and signed MHS Asset Disposal Form using OnBase describing the Property to be disposed of in a commercially reasonable manner (e.g., specific description, by weight, number of pallets, or boxes, etc.). - 8.3.
+Media containing confidential information is disposed of in accordance with policy PR-04 Retention and Disposal of Information. - 8.4.
+When MHS is closing a building or location, for efficiency in the closure plan, the MHS President and CEO or their designee may dispose of Property within such building or location that is not needed for MHS' own use, is obsolete or is unfit for the use for which it was acquired, in a manner the MHS President and CEO or their designee determines is in the best interest of MHS taking into consideration such factors such as disposition costs, storage and relocation costs, and security and sustainability impact.
+Such actions are within the delegated authority of the President and CEO and in accordance with policy EC-08 Conflicts of Interest. - 9.
+Use of Payment Cards for Procurement.
+Where MHS purchases, or requires a Workforce Member to purchase goods or services for MHS business, MHS may provide and use a Payment Card as follows: - 9.2.
+The Payment Card is subject to at least the following terms: - 9.2.1.
+Requires interest-free payment within 30 days of a billing statement; and - 9.2.2.
+Excludes any revolving or other interest-bearing extension of credit. - 9.3.
+The Payment Card may be used for any payments consistent with this policy and MHS' accounting policies and procedures, including the purchase of fuel, repair and maintenance of vehicles owned or operated by MHS in connection with MHS business, online and other purchases where electronic payments are required by the Vendor, or purchases where the use of a Payment Card is advantageous to MHS. - 9.4.
+Payments for charges on the Cards may be made out of any authorized funds. - 9.5.
+MHS' Chief Financial Officer or designee: - 9.5.1.
+Establishes Administrative Controls and procedural safeguards to detect, deter, and mitigate misuse of Payment Cards ("Administrative Controls"); - 9.5.2.
+Establishes commercially reasonable and prudent spending limits for each Payment Card or groups of Payment Cards; and - 9.5.3.
+Authorizes and maintains a list of Workforce Members who may use the Payment Cards. - 9.6.
+Each Workforce Member who is authorized to use a Payment Card is fully liable for the payments of any charge made to the Card unless the Workforce Member agrees to all of the following: - 9.6.1.
+Maintain proper receipts and invoices supporting each transaction charged to the Payment Card; - 9.6.2.
+At the beginning of each billing cycle for the Payment Card, present the receipts to the MHS Director of Disbursements; and - 9.6.3.
 Comply with all Administrative Controls.